ortus-docs/cblivewire-docs/README.md

 Building modern apps is complicated.
 [ColdBox](https://coldbox.ortusbooks.com) makes creating server-side CFML apps easy, but what about the client-side?
 Front-end JavaScript frameworks like Vue and React are powerful, yet they also introduce complexity and a significant learning curve when creating our apps.

-What if you could create apps that look and feel like your Vue and React web apps but are written with CFML.
+What if you could create apps that look and feel like your Vue and React web apps... but are written with CFML?
 Impossible, you say?
 Nay, we say!

-Introducing **cbwire: Power-up your CFML!**&#x20;
+Introducing **cbwire: Power-up your CFML!

 ## Let's create a Counter in cbwire...